-If your probation officer thinks that you have violated your probation, he or she will contact the police.
+If your probation officer thinks that you have violated your probation, they will contact the police.
 The police will then have to provide a standard of evidence to prove that violation of probation has actually occurred.
 You can learn more about this standard of evidence here.

 Violation of Probation